glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 ```

 Declaring that the type conforms is a promise that the type will remain `BitwiseCopyable` regardless of how else the library may evolve.
+This is a promise the compiler must not make on the author's behalf.

 Alternatively, if the type will never change, it can be marked `@frozen`